nicolescurazvan/program-comparing-benchmark/README.md

 # Program comparing benchmark

 This is a script that analyses and compares various programs doing the same thing against random inputs given as files.
+The programs should take one argument which represents the file they get their data from and they don't display anything.

 It works as follows:

 * Generates some input files, according to the type specified in config.json.
 * Compiles the programs using a custom Makefile, called Makefile.